 2022 Noorderkunstlicht, 's-Hertogenbosch

-2018 Cultural Center Zwaneberg, Heist op den Berg, Belgium
+2018 Cultuurcentrum Zwaneberg, Heist op den Berg, Belgie

 By Marta Puig, Editor/Curator Contemporary Art Magazine. (partial view)

-Van Wingerden, born in the Netherlands and trained at the Academy for Art and Design in 's-Hertogenbosch (1969-1974), emerged in the twilight of modernism and the rise of postmodern doubt.
-In 1977 he received the prestigious Royal Subsidy and initially embraced the technical precision of photorealism.
-But as he later noted, the laborious truthfulness of the medium regarding surface details felt insufficient for his profound artistic exploration.
-The dominance of the photo, the mechanical reproduction that Walter Benjamin called 'the withering of the aura,' forced Van Wingerden to question what art could still retain in a world of untenable reproduction.
-His journey from realism to conceptualism was therefore not a stylistic mutation, but a philosophical departure.
+Van Wingerden, born in the Netherlands and trained at the Academy of Art and Design in 's-Hertogenbosch (1969-1974), emerged in the twilight of modernism and the rise of postmodern doubt.
+In 1977, he received the prestigious Royal Subsidy and initially embraced the technical precision of photorealism.
+But as he later noted, the laborious truthfulness of the medium regarding surface details felt inadequate for his profound artistic exploration.
+The dominance of the photo, the mechanical reproduction that Walter Benjamin called 'the withering of the aura,' forced Van Wingerden to question what art could still retain in a world of unsustainable reproduction.
+His journey from realism to conceptualism was therefore not a stylistic mutation but a philosophical departure.
 Over the decades, Van Wingerden's oeuvre articulates a coherent philosophical arc, from representation to revelation, from image to idea.
-His work exists at the intersection of Dan Flavin's phenomenological power, Joseph Beuys' moral consciousness, and Duchamp's semiotic play, yet remains unmistakably his own.
+His work resides at the intersection of Dan Flavin's phenomenological power, Joseph Beuys' moral consciousness, and Duchamp's semiotic play, yet remains unmistakably his own.
 Where Flavin attempts to dematerialize sculpture through light, Van Wingerden rematerializes ethics through illumination.
-His neon, in contrast to Flavin's industrial purity, carries the residue of history, the spirit of factories, the memory of labor, the melancholy of the decline of civilization.
+His neon, in contrast to Flavin's industrial purity, carries the residue of history with it, the spirit of factories, the memory of labor, the melancholy of the decline of civilization.
 By reclaiming these discarded elements, he practices what men might call an archaeology of the contemporary, where each work is a place where the material past confronts the ideological present.
-Van Wingerden's commitment to conceptual precision is matched by his sensitivity to meaning.
+Van Wingerden's dedication to conceptual precision is matched by his sensitivity to meaning.
 His installations are not didactic; they invite contemplation.
-They operate in what Merleau-Ponty described as 'the clearly invisible,' the space where meaning coincides with consciousness.
-The viewer does not merely look at the work but is also influenced by its logic.
+They operate in what Merleau-Ponty described as 'the visible is invisible,' the space where meaning coincides with consciousness.
+The viewer does not merely look at the work but is also engaged with its logic.
 The light that illuminates also reveals.
 You cannot stand for human rights or the Z-word without feeling the ethical unease of spectatorship.
 To understand Van Wingerden's place in the contemporary art scene, one must look beyond his stylistic background and focus on philosophical resonance.
 In an art world dominated by spectacle and by the market's sustainable repetition,

 his practice emphasizes the primacy of thought.
 He belongs to a generation of artists for